 Essential Packing List For Your Dog

 Was Honey always good at flying?
 Absolutely not.
-The first time Honey traveled by plane was from Seoul to Dallas and she cried the first two hours.
-After taking Honey on many flights, we have our routine down to perfection.
-My fur baby is very calm and quiet on flights now.
+The first time Honey traveled by plane was on an international flight from South Korea to the United States and she cried the first two hours.
+After taking Honey on many flights she is now very calm and quiet.

-1. Call the airline – Most airlines have a limit on how many pets can be in the cabin.
-After booking your flight, call to add your pet to the itinerary.
+1. Call the airline – Different airlines have an in-cabin pet limit.
+After booking your flight, call to add your pet to your flight reservations.

 4. Groom Honey – Honey is a Pomeranian.
 She gets a bath five days before and is brushed the night before a flight.
-A lot of airlines have strict regulations that your animal also needs to be clean.
+Airlines have strict animal cleanliness regulations.

-5. Make sure Honey’s ID is up to date – Honey is microchipped.
-I attach the My Lucky Tag to her harness.
-The tag has QR code that sends coordinates and your pet’s profile.
+5. Make sure Honey’s ID is up to date – Honey is microchipped and registered with Home Again.

 6. Have all necessary documentation – This depends on if you’re flying domestically or internationally as all airlines have different rules and regulations.
 If you fly internationally, you’re going to need a Health Certificate and any other documentation the host country requires.
 Some airlines require you to present vaccination records domestically.
 Plan accordingly.